Mentor a Student

 Professional Mentoring Program

-In Fall 2015, MLaw Programs will launch a Professional Mentoring Program.
+MLaw Programs is currently in the process of launching a Professional Mentoring Program.
 This program will be for students in the Justice and Legal Thought Program as well as students in the Law and Society Minor.
 The program will offer MLaw students the opportunity to establish a mentoring relationship with a legal professional.
 Mentors will help MLaw students identify and fulfill professional goals while fostering the highest levels of ethics and professionalism.
 Through these interactions, alumni participates can serve the profession and the community.
-Students gain new perspectives and insights into issues related to civility, ethics and professionalism.
+Students will gain new perspectives and insights into issues related to civility, ethics and professionalism.

 How the program works

-- Entering students will be matched with a mentor during their first year of their respective program and may remain in the program until their graduation.
-Matches are based on criteria such as, but not limited to, the student’s area of interest and choreographic connections.
+- Entering students will be matched with a mentor during the first year of their respective program and may remain in the program until their graduation.
+Matches are based on criteria such as, but not limited to, the student’s area of interest and geographic connections.